 Third-party agents such as MAV Procurement or Procurement Australia may be approached to undertake a Tender process on behalf of Council where it can be shown that Best Value for Money would be achieved.
-Council may at any time opt-in to any Contracts offered by MAV Procurement or Procurement Australia following the engagement approval process below.
+Council may at any time opt-in to any Contracts offered by MAV Procurement or Procurement Australia.
+Individuals cannot commit Council to a contract without first obtaining the required approvals.